April 30 – May 2, 2023 at Graduate Annapolis Hotel, 126 West St, Annapolis, MD 21401

 Listen in to hear how CTOs face these challenges, share the effectiveness of technology resources within their organization, and future plans for innovation when we are post-pandemic.

-Chief Technology Officer, Office of the Chief Information Officer, Federal Emergency Management Agency, U.S. Department of Homeland Security (invited)
+Chief Technology Officer, Office of the Chief Information Officer/High Performance Computing and Communications, National Oceanic and Atmospheric Administration, U.S. Department of Commerce